Chaperone and consent – patient information

-The practice understands that there are various reasons why a patient may wish to be accompanied during assessment or treatment.
+We understand that there are various reasons why a patient may wish to be accompanied during assessment or treatment.

 - For help with interpretation from language difficulties or hearing impairment.

-• For moral support from family member, friend or carer.
+- For moral support from family member, friend or carer.

-• Assistance with dressing and undressing.
+- Assistance with dressing and undressing.

-• Help in remembering details of discussions and exercises.
+- Help in remembering details of discussions and exercises.

-• Parents needing to bring in children where no childcare is available at the appointment time.
+- Parents needing to bring in children where no childcare is available at the appointment time.

 The practice encourages chaperones when the patient themselves requests this and for practical reasons would normally try to restrict this to one person.
 All patients are welcome to be accompanied/have a chaperone during an examination, procedure or treatment.

 Children (under the age of 16) must be accompanied by an appropriate adult (parent or guardian).
 Where no appropriate adult has accompanied them to the clinic, a member of the clinic staff will be present in the room during the treatment or, is not available, an alternative appointment will need to be arranged.

-Procedures such as manipulation, acupuncture and specific examination techniques require extra care to ensure that the patient understands what they are consenting to.
+Procedures such as manipulation, acupuncture and specific examination techniques require extra care to ensure that patients understand what they are consenting to.
 Informed consent to all treatment and assessment is vital and includes an explanation of pros and cons in language that patients can clearly understand.
 It is good practice for this to be reported in the notes.

 Patients are encouraged to maintain independence and self-care as far as is practicable, for example undressing themselves.
 Assistance is only given if it has been clarified that this is required.